-Interstate 71 runs 345 miles from Louisville, Kentucky to Cleveland, Ohio, serving as the primary northeast diagonal across Kentucky and Ohio.
+Interstate 71 runs 345 miles from Louisville, Kentucky to Cleveland, Ohio, and is the primary northeast diagonal across Kentucky and Ohio.
 It connects three of the four major Ohio metro areas (Cincinnati, Columbus, Cleveland) along with Louisville and the Kentucky Bluegrass region.
-Despite its modest length, I-71 carries among the highest truck volumes per mile of any Ohio interstate, particularly the Columbus-Cleveland segment.
+I-71 ranks high for truck volume per mile in Ohio's metros: by average combination truck AADTT per mile it is second only to I-70 in Columbus and leads Cincinnati's roadways (with I-74 and I-75) on the same measure (Mid-America Freight Coalition, Ohio DOT data).
+Truck density is heaviest through the Cincinnati and Columbus metros, not the Cleveland end, where I-80 and I-480 carry the most combination truck miles.

 Geographically I-71 is mostly rolling, with no major climbs.
 The route crosses the Ohio River at Louisville on the Kennedy / Lincoln bridges (jointly with I-65) and again uses the Brent Spence Bridge corridor at Cincinnati.
 Weather hazards are dominated by lake-effect snow at the Cleveland terminus, occasional ice events in central Ohio, and severe weather across Kentucky in spring.